An efficient approach for solving stiff nonlinear boundary value problems: Introduction

-The main purpose of the present paper is not only to give a theoretical idea about how to treat some subclass of stiff boundary value problems in an efficient way, but also to describe and examine one of the possible practical implementations of the proposed theoretical approach for the class of boundary value problems \eqref{first_eq}, \eqref{boundary_cond}.
-That is why throughout the paper we will stay in touch with one of the most famous examples of stiff BVPs, known as the Troesch's problem:
+The main focus of the paper is not only to present a general idea about how to treat some subclass of stiff boundary value problems in an efficient way, but also to describe and examine a possible particular implementation of the idea, hereinafter referred to as {\it Straight-Inverse method} (or, simply, SI-method).
+With this in mind, we actively exploit one of the most famous examples of stiff BVPs, known as the Troesch's problem: